Kos: Ottoman Era

 During the conquest of Rhodes in 1522, it was surrendered to the Ottomans due to the terms of the agreement.
 When Captain Behram Bey arrived in front of Kos and Bodrum, the castle guards handed over the castle to him and left, and this news reached the camp on 17 Safer 929 (5 January 1523).
-As soon as the island was taken, a qadi, a castellan and guards were sent to the largest and fortified castle, to Nerantzia, which was repaired, the Greek Orthodox people of the island were left in their places and their residence was provided in the suburbs outside the castle.
+As soon as the island was taken, a qadi, a castellan and guards were sent to the largest and fortified castle, Nerantzia, which was repaired.
+The Greek Orthodox people of the island were left in their places and their residence was provided in the suburbs outside the castle.

 During the course of the Orlov revolt, a Russian fleet anchored off the Kos castle.
 On the night of 5 August 1773, the Russians dispatched a landing party intending to capture the castle.
-They suffered heavy casualties in the ensuing battle and the Russian ships departed Kos two days later, having failed to achieve their objective.
+They suffered heavy casualties in the ensuing battle.
+The Russian ships departed Kos two days later, having failed to achieve their objective.

-According to the Ottoman General Census of 1881/82–1893, the kaza of İstanköy (استانكوی) had a total population of 12,965, consisting of 10,459 Greeks, 2,439 Muslims and 67 Jews.The island was occupied by the Kingdom of Italy on May 20, 1912.
+According to the Ottoman General Census of 1881/82–1893, the kaza of İstanköy (استانكوی) had a total population of 12,965, consisting of 10,459 Greeks, 2,439 Muslims and 67 Jews.
+The island was occupied by the Kingdom of Italy on 20 May 1912.

-Italian Rule
+Italian Rule and WWII

 Kos was transferred to the Kingdom of Italy in 1912 after the Italo-Turkish War.
 The Italians developed the infrastructures of the island, after the ruinous earthquake of 23 April 1933, which destroyed a great part of the old city and damaged many new buildings.
-Architect Rodolfo Petracco drew up the new city plan, transforming the old quarters into an archaeological park, and dividing the new city into a residential, an administrative, and a commercial area., In World War II, the island, as Italian possession, was part of the Axis.
-It was controlled by Italian troops until the Italian surrender in 1943.
-On that occasion, 100 Italian officers who had refused to join the Germans were executed in what became known as the Massacre of Kos.
+Architect Rodolfo Petracco drew up the new city plan, transforming the old quarters into an archaeological park, and dividing the new city into a residential, an administrative, and a commercial area.

+In World War II, the island, as an Italian possession, was controlled by the Axis, until the Italians surrendered in 1943.
 British and German forces then clashed for control of the island in the Battle of Kos as part of the Dodecanese Campaign, in which the Germans were victorious.
-German troops occupied the island until 1945, when it became a protectorate of the United Kingdom, which ceded it to Greece in 1947 following the Paris peace treaty.
+Following the battle, 100 Italian officers who had refused to join the Germans were executed in what became known as the Massacre of Kos.
+German troops occupied the island until 1945, when it became a protectorate of the United Kingdom, which ceded it to the Kingdom of Greece in 1947 following the Paris Peace Treaty.

+Contemporary

+There is a Closed Controlled Access Centre (CCAC), i.e. a refugee camp, with a stated capacity of 2,140.
+It is one of a number on Greek islands.